(BEAT) Alert: Johnson Fistel Investigates Proposed Sale of BioTelemetry; Is $72 a Fair Price?

 The investigation concerns whether the BioTelemetry board failed to satisfy its duties to the Company shareholders, including whether the board adequately pursued alternatives to the acquisition and whether the board obtained the best price possible for BioTelemetry shares of common stock.
 Nationally recognized Johnson Fistel is investigating whether the proposed deal represents adequate consideration, especially given analysts' projections for future earnings and revenue growth.
 Additionally, one Wall Street analyst had a $77.00 price target on the stock.

 - Warning!
-GuruFocus has detected 4 Warning Signs with XAMS:PHIA.
+GuruFocus has detected 5 Warning Signs with BEAT.
 Click here to check it out.

 If you are a shareholder of BioTelemetry and believe the proposed buyout price is too low or you're interested in learning more about the investigation, please contact lead analyst Jim Baker ([email protected]) at 619-814-4471.
 If emailing, please include a phone number.